 They're simple — you just need a Windows computer powerful enough to run your Adobe program and your indexing program at the same time.
 If you can already do that, you shouldn't have a problem adding Macro Express.
 The system requirements for Macro Express are comparatively low.

 My macros were originally created in Windows XP SP2, using Macro Express version 3.7, Adobe Acrobat Professional 8, and SKY 6.
-Since then, they have been used on systems running
+Since then, they have been updated and used on systems running

-In Adobe Reader X, XI, and DC, there is a new feature called protected mode, which is on by default.
+In Adobe Acrobat X, XI, and Adobe Reader DC, there is a new feature called protected mode, which is on by default.
 This mode prevents you from copying from the file with the macros.
 In order to be able to copy from a PDF with the macros, you must turn off this option:

 Note: Some PDF files have restrictions on copying that were set when the files were created, and these files cannot be copied from unless the file's originator changes those settings.